hsgg/1-node-supercomputer/2021/blog-20210508-science-quantifies-uncertainty.md

 concerns itself with those models that have high reliability.

 Does this mean that science quantifies the truthfulness of an idea?
-Maybe, and I would say that is certainly a goal of science.
+Maybe, and I would say that is certainly a goal of science, but I don't know how to quantify the uncertainty on that.

 [^1]: One can quibble with these percentages.
 My reasoning is that if you